FIRST4513/Robot-Manual/README.md

 A .pdf verion is included for downloading or printing.

 This version is a draft.
-It has a lot of TODO comments throughout and its index is incomplete.
+It has a lot of TODO comments throughout.